-- Describe the time when you go above and beyond what was expected of you?
+- Describe the time when you went above and beyond what was expected of you?

 - Here is a case describing a common drug interaction.
 How would you resolve the problem?

-- Imagine a very angry customer, or a very stupid one.
-How would you deal with both cases?
+- Imagine an angry customer and a very stupid one.
+How would you deal with each one?

 - How do you spot drug seeking behavior?
 What would you do in such a case?